Adrienne A. Jones: Maryland House of Delegates

 Jones was a member of the Baltimore County Democratic Central Committee and applied to fill a vacancy in the Maryland House of Delegates following the death of then-state delegate Joan N. Parker in 1997.
 Her candidacy was backed by several local area politicians, including Baltimore County Executive Dutch Ruppersberger, state senators Delores G. Kelley and Shirley Nathan-Pulliam, and state delegate Emmett C. Burns Jr. The Baltimore County Democratic Central Committee voted to nominate her out of a field of 16 candidates.
 Her nomination was confirmed by Governor Parris Glendening, and she was sworn in on October 21, 1997.

+Jones was a member of the Appropriations Committee from 1997 to 2003, afterwards serving on the Ways and Means Committee for part of the 2003 legislative session before rejoining the Appropriations Committee, where she remained until her election as Speaker in 2019.
+She returned to the Appropriations Committee in 2026, after stepping down as speaker.
+She also served as the chair of the Capital Budget Subcommittee from 2003 to 2019, which allowed her to get to know delegates from across the state and the projects they wanted built in their districts.
 From 2003 to 2019, Jones served as the speaker pro tempore of the Maryland House of Delegates, the first African-American woman to serve in this position.
-In this capacity, she filled in for House Speaker Michael E. Busch when he was absent.
+In this capacity, she filled in for House Speaker Michael E. Busch when he was absent and worked to quash personal issues with delegates before they became problems.

 In December 2008, following an unexpected drop in state revenues, Governor Martin O'Malley ordered a furlough for state employees.
 Jones voluntarily participated in the state employee furlough later that month.
 The constitutionality of doing this was unclear, as the Constitution of Maryland prohibits the state government from furloughing state legislators.

 In May 2020, Jones was named co-chair of the Maryland Women for Biden group, alongside Prince George's County Executive Angela Alsobrooks, State Senate President Pro Tem Melony G. Griffith, and Maryland Democratic Party Chair Yvette Lewis.
 In January 2021, she condemned the January 6 United States Capitol attack, calling it "nothing less than sedition".
 Jones was an at-large delegate to the 2024 Democratic National Convention, pledged to Kamala Harris.

-In April 2022, Jones signed 103 Maryland measures into law together with Republican Governor Larry Hogan and Maryland Senate president pro tempore Melony G. Griffith.
-It was the first time that two Black women had taken part in such a ceremony as Maryland's presiding officers.